Lawliz/altv-vue-js/README.md

 export default UI
 ```

+Don't forgot to import the file or your webview will not be created.

 If you change to port in `vue.config.js` don't forget to update it in `new View(127.0.0.1:8080)`

 Or you're free to create your own WebView.